 - Use your Z: drive or S:drive for work data or R: drive for research data

-- Researchers have access to BOX for cloud storage and collaboration
+- Staff and students have access to OneDrive for cloud storage and collaboration

 Your local Campus IT support team or the IT Service Desk can help you set these up if you get stuck.
 You can never be too safe, so we advise you to make multiple backups.